5 Best Password Managers That Make Digital Security Easy

 - More expensive than the competition

 Pricing: Free or starting at $4.99/mo.

 The biggest downside to Dashlane would have to be its pricing.
-While many other password managers offer premium services as low as a few bucks a month, Dashlane Premium will cost you at least $4.99 a month.
+Dashlane Premium will cost you at least $4.99 a month.
 That’s if you plan to pay yearly; if you opt to pay monthly, Dashlane Premium will run you $6.49 a month for a personal account or $8.99 a month for a family account.

-It’s challenging to determine which password manager is the strongest, but each option in our guide has proven effective in managing customer passwords.
-The password managers we recommend use strong encryption standards and two-factor authentication (2FA) to keep users safe.
+It’s challenging to determine which password manager is the strongest, but each option in our guide has proved effective in managing customer passwords.
+The password managers we recommend use strong encryption standards and two-factor authentication to keep users safe.